Stirling-Tools/Stirling-Tools.github.io/docs/Getting Started.md

 slug: /
 ---

+## Welcome to Stirling PDF

+Stirling PDF is a locally hosted web application that allows you to perform various operations on PDF files.
+With 60+ tools, flexible deployment options, and enterprise features, it's the comprehensive PDF solution for individuals and organizations.

 ## Benefits of Stirling PDF
 - **Extensive PDF Functionality:** Access 60+ tools, including signing, converting, merging, and more.
 - **Advanced Customization:** Deep customization, themes, and environment variables.